I think Trafalgar Square is one of those London locations that is on everybody's must-see list when they come to our city.

 This outpost was placed here in the 1920s to allow law enforcement a place to come and monitor goings-on in the Square.

-But, it was also stated that it was big enough to contain two prisoners at a time should the need arise!
+It was stated that it was big enough to contain two prisoners at a time should the need arise.

 Two fountains sit on either side of Trafalgar Square and commemorate Admirals Jellicoe and Beatty.